Andrew Ross Sorkin: Journalist

-Sorkin first joined The New York Times as a student intern during his senior year in high school.
+Sorkin first joined The New York Times in 1995, at 18, as a student intern during his senior year in high school.
 He also worked for the paper while he was in college, with 71 articles published before he graduated.
 He began by writing media and technology articles while assisting the advertising columnist, Stuart Elliott.
 Sorkin spent the summer of 1996 working for Businessweek, before returning to The New York Times.
-He moved to London for part of 1998.
-While there, he wrote about European business and technology for The New York Times and then returned to Cornell to complete his studies.
+While living in London in 1998, he covered European business and technology for The New York Times, and then returned to Cornell to complete his studies.
 At Cornell, he was vice president of the Sigma Pi fraternity.

 Mergers and acquisitions reporter

 Sorkin joined The New York Times full-time in 1999 as the newspaper's European mergers and acquisitions reporter, and was based in London.
 In 2000, Sorkin became the paper's chief mergers and acquisitions reporter, based in New York, a position he still holds.
 In 2001, Sorkin founded "DealBook," an online daily financial report published by the Times.
 As Editor-at-Large of "DealBook," Sorkin writes a weekly column of the same name.
 Sorkin is also an assistant editor of business and finance news for the paper.